cornifex/custom_library_versioner/README.md

 ## INTRODUCTION

-The Custom Theme Library Versioner module is a DESCRIBE_THE_MODULE_HERE.
+The Custom Library Versioner module is a DESCRIBE_THE_MODULE_HERE.

 The primary use case for this module is: